Loading...

 • When you get the total cost for different solar panel applications and properties, calculate 26% of the total cost or multiply the total amount by 0.26.

-• Next, you must fill the Residential Energy Efficient Property Credit Limit Worksheet.
+• Next, complete the Residential Energy Efficient Property Credit Limit Worksheet.

 Why Is the Solar Tax Credit Ending?

-Congress passed the Spending bill in December 2015, which meant that homeowners could enjoy the state tax credit on the residential solar panels.
+Congress passed the Spending Bill in December 2015, meaning homeowners could enjoy the state tax credit on residential solar panels.
 The duration of this tax credit was from 2016 to 2021.

-Unfortunately, the tax credit may not be applicable for future solar panel installations unless the state has new recommendations.
+Unfortunately, the tax credit may not apply to future solar panel installations unless the state has new recommendations.

 Solar Tax Credits on Rental Property